from training.npr.org: https://training.npr.org/2015/10/07/a-guide-for-gathering-vox-and-doing-it-quickly/

 How do I file the tape?

 Follow the directions you are given by your assignment editor or NPR producer.
-This will generally involve giving your file a clearly-designated name and FTP’ing it to NPR. (.WAV format is preferrable).
+This will generally involve giving your file a clearly-designated name and FTP’ing it to NPR. (.WAV format is preferable).

 And let us know when you’re filing.
 At that point, please email your assigning producer/editor the exact location where you recorded audio (at a bus stop in downtown Cleveland).
 And — if time allows — include a list of the people you talked with in their order on the tape.